 The kid should be chosen no earlier than 3 days after birth but preferably 5 days.
 This allows the kid to have its mother’s colostrum, which gives protection against diseases and is high in both vitamins and minerals.

-On occasion kids have been rejected by their mother or are one of triplets, in which case one is removed from its mother as she is not able to adequately feed 3 of them.
+On occasion, kids have been rejected by their mother or are one of triplets, in which case one is removed from its mother as she is not able to adequately feed three of them.
 In these cases, the kid may not have received colostrum.

-If kids are to be dehorned, they should be debudded by a vet at 2 weeks of age.
+If kids are to be dehorned, they should be debudded by a vet at one - two weeks of age.
 Failure to do this at the correct age often results in horn re-growth.
-Dehorning adult goats is often very unsatisfactory.
+Dehorning of adult goats is not commonly performed as goats have unique skull anatomy that makes them very high risk.

 Basic rearing requires: